eriita/PHYND-Planetary-HYdrothermal-eNvironment-Detector/README.md

   features.

-No unique mineral identification beyond CRISM spectral resolving capability is attempted; results are intended to identify mineral assemblage classes and their spatial context.
+No unique mineral identification beyond CRISM spectral resolving capability is attempted; results are intended to identify mineral assemblage-level temperature classes and their spatial context, supporting interpretation of alteration processes within impact crater envrionments.